What should you do when your car dies, and you still owe money on it?

 Taking out an unsecured loan may be the best alternative if your engine blows and you still owe more money on the loan than the vehicle is worth.
 You have no equity to pledge as collateral.

-Emergency car repair loans for bad credit might provide the funding needed to fix your seized motor and get your vehicle back in operating condition.
-Be prepared to verify income and employment when completing the request.
+Unsecured car repair loans might provide the funding needed to fix your seized motor and get your vehicle back in operating condition.
+When completing the request, be prepared to verify income and employment.

 Title Loans